10 Ways To Take Your Meditation Practice Deeper

 When asked if it was necessary to have a teacher, the Dalai Lama responded, “no, it’s not necessary, but it can sure save you a lot of time.”

 While it can be great to have a teacher whose work you follow, like reading their books and listening to all their talks, I’m specifically recommending finding a teacher with whom you can have a personal relationship and can give you individualized feedback.
-The ideal is to be able to meet with them 1-on-1 at least periodically, but group sessions can also work.
+The ideal is to be able to meet with them 1-on-1 at least periodically, but group session interactions are also fine.

-As for where to find teachers, you can often meet them through finding a community or going on a retreat.
-Other strategies involve getting creative with Google searches, perusing online forums, signing up for coaching on the 10% Happier app, or checking out the different teachers at reputable retreat centers.
+As for where to find teachers, you can often meet them through attending a community or going on a retreat.
+Other strategies involve getting creative with Google searches, perusing online forums, or checking out the different teachers at reputable retreat centers.
 One of the crucial parts of finding a teacher is often just taking initiative.
 Here are some personal examples:

 • With my primary teacher, Sayadaw U Tejaniya, I initially read about him on someone’s blog, which led to me reading his book, which led to me flying to Myanmar and going to his monastery.